segmentio/segment-docs/src/connections/destinations/repeater-migration.md

+## Step 1.
+Identify
-#### 1. Identify the Repeater instances that you can replace by connecting new instances of a destination to a single source.
+**Identify the Repeater instances that you can replace by connecting new instances of a destination to a single source.**

 To understand the function of a Repeater, go to its Settings page, and look at Write Keys.
 These tell you which sources it sends data to.

 If the Repeater has filters, but does not filter out Personas events specifically, you can you can re-create these filters in the multi-instance configuration using [destination filters](/docs/connections/destinations/destination-filters/).

+## Step 2.
+Create a replacement
-#### 2. Create the new destination instances in your workspace and configure settings.
+**Create the new destination instances in your workspace and configure settings.**

 1. **Settings:**
    When you first create a new destination instance, you can simplify the set up process by copying settings from an existing destination instance.
 Segment recommends that you use this feature when you migrate off Repeater, to minimize typos and missed configuration fields.